-Olaparib comes as a tablet or a capsule to take by mouth twice daily with or without food.
+Olaparib comes as a tablet to take by mouth twice daily with or without food.
 Try to space your doses about 12 hours apart.
 Take olaparib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take olaparib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may decrease your dose of olaparib or tell you to stop taking olaparib for a period of time during your treatment.
 This will depend on how well the medication works for you and any side effects you may experience.
 Be sure to tell your doctor how you are feeling during your treatment with olaparib.